 - Ideal candidate characteristics; and

-Check the recruitment agency’s track record
+Check the company’s track record

 Does the recruitment company have a good track record of helping other organizations in your industry meet their staffing needs?
 It can’t hurt to check.
-Ask about things like time to fill, interview to hire ratio, candidate retention rate and client retention rate.
+Ask about things like time to fill, interview-to-hire ratio, candidate retention rate, and client retention rate.
 These metrics will help you understand how quickly they can place candidates, how successful their placements are in their new roles, and how many of their clients become repeat customers.

 Partner with the Staffing Team You Can Trust